melinaroy/melinaroy/courses/linkedin-learning/programming-foundations_object-oriented-design/notes.md

     - attributes (or properties)
     - behaviors (or operations)
       - Method: a program procedure defined as part of a class that can return a value
-- 4 fondamental ideas when creating classes (APIE)
+- 4 fundamental ideas when creating classes (APIE)
   - Abstraction (focus on essential qualities of something)
   - Polymorphism ()
     - dynamic polymorphism: uses the same interface for methods on different types of objects
       - method overriding: inherit a method and override it
     - static polymorphism: method overload, e.g. vtk GetPoint()
       - method overloading: implements multiple methods with the same name but different parameters
-  - Inheritance (base a new object or class (subclass) on an existing one (superclass) to inherit existing attibutes and methods)
+  - Inheritance (base a new object or class (subclass) on an existing one (superclass) to inherit existing attributes and methods)
     - code reuse
   - Encapsulation (restricting access - an object should not make anything about itself, e.g. hide attribute and only accessible with methods) [Black Boxing]
     - to reduce dependencies